minhlong124/quake-lg-sea-server/README.md

 Custom configuration for a Vampiric LG / Shaft duel practice server for Quake Live.

-Designed for Thunderstruck LG practice with fast rotations and minimal interruptions.
+Designed for LG / Shaft practice with fast rotations and minimal interruptions.

 ## Features